Highland Middle School's Mission Statement

 Students learn to apply and communicate their thinking in our math program.
 One form of enrichment involves the preparation for and writing of math contests such as the Pascal and Gauss tests.
 Students are well-prepared for the E.Q.A.O.
 Math testing in grade nine.

 Teachers offer Tutoring for both English and Mathematics during the lunch hour.
-Student voice assemblies and parent evenings are offered at each grade level to help students with transition and course selection.
-Our students have opportunities for both remedial and extended enrichment programs delivered by staff members and volunteers.
+Student voice assemblies develop leadership skills and helps to promote good character using an equity lens.
+Parent evenings are offered at each grade level to help students with transition and course selection.
+Our students have opportunities for both remedial and extended enrichment.

 Safe and Caring School